-During the year the Committee considered whether the current policy remains appropriate for 2020 and concluded that it has a remuneration policy which is a good balance between competitive pay, incentives to develop and grow the Company in line with the strategy and effectively rewards for success and does not reward where targets are not met.
+During the year the Committee considered whether the current policy remained appropriate for 2020 and concluded that it has a remuneration policy which is a good balance between competitive pay, incentives to develop and grow the Company in line with the strategy and effectively rewards for success, and does not reward where targets are not met.
 As in previous years, the Committee had set stretching performance targets for the annual bonus which were clearly linked to the strategy and financial performance of the Group.
-The financial targets were met; however, no bonus was paid out as management elected not to propose bonus payments for some at a time when salary increases for the work force as a whole had been held back for some time.
-Salary increases were implemented across the Group from 1 July 2019.
+Salary increases were last implemented across the Group on 1 July 2019.

-The Executive Directors' base salary will be reviewed on 1 July 2020.
+The Executive Directors' base salary will be reviewed on 1 July 2021.
 Awards under the Deltex Medical Share Option Scheme for each Executive Director will be made at a maximum of 100% of salary.
 Vesting of the awards after three years will be determined by EPS performance.

-There are no material differences in the structure of remuneration arrangements for the Executive Directors and senior management, aside from quantum and participation levels in incentive schemes, which reflect the fact that a greater emphasis is placed on performance-related pay for executive directors and the most senior individuals in the management team.
+There are no material differences in the structure of remuneration arrangements for the Executive Directors and senior management, aside from quantum and participation levels in incentive schemes, which reflect the fact that a greater emphasis is placed on performance-related pay for Executive Directors and the most senior individuals in the management team.
 Outside the senior management team, the Group aims to provide remuneration structures for employees which reflect market norms.